hbctraining/Intro-to-ChIPseq-flipped/lessons/07_handling_peaks_bedtools.md

 <img src="../img/bedtools.png" width="700">
 </p>

-As the name implies, this suite of tools works with **Bed** files, but it also works with other file formats that have genome coordinate information.
+As the name implies, this suite of tools works with **BED** files, but it also works with other file formats that have genome coordinate information.

 <p align="center">
 <img src="../img/bedtools-basic.png" width="600">